Weightlifting - Kazakh claims dramatic gold on bodyweight

 LONDON Manchester City have been fined 35,000 pounds and warned about their future conduct after admitting a breach of anti-doping rules, the Football Association said in a statement on Thursday.

-LONDON Svetlana Podobedova won Kazakhstan's third weightlifting gold of the London Olympics on Friday after an epic battle with Russia's Natalya Zabolotnaya in a head-to-head so close that the medals were decided by 220 grams - the difference in their bodyweight.
+LONDON Svetlana Podobedova won Kazakhstan's third weightlifting gold of the London Olympics on Friday after an epic battle with Russia's Natalya Zabolotnaya in a head-to-head so close that the medals were decided by the athletes' bodyweight.

-Podobedova's total of 291 kg, sealed with the last lift of the competition, put her level with Zabolotnaya but because the Kazakh weighed in with a lower bodyweight she was awarded the gold.
+Podobedova's total of 291 kg, sealed with the last lift of the competition, put her level with Zabolotnaya but because the Kazakh weighed in with a bodyweight 220 grams lower she was awarded the gold.
+The 291 kg total was a new Olympic record.

-The pair broke Olympic records eight times throughout the competition, with Podobedova ultimately claiming the clean and jerk record and Zabolotnaya the best snatch.
-The total, lifted by both athletes was also an Olympic record.

 The bronze medal went to Belarusian Iryna Kulesha.